SilasSpringer/sspringer_mcts_bot/README.md

 - [ ] simulation weighting
 - [ ] (eventually) leaf parallelization.

-## Instructions for running this bot
+## Instructions for building this bot
 - Clone this repository
 - Open the project in VSCode
 - Set this folder as its own Java project, and ensure all the sources appear correctly in the src section within the `Java Projects` pane.